 Stem cells for vascular tissue engineering; signaling pathways in cell-cell adhesion and wound healing; lentiviral vectors and lentiviral microarrays for high-throughput gene expression analysis and gene discovery

-Professor Andreadis’ research has received continuous funding since 1999 from NIH, NSF, NYSTEM and private foundations (Whitaker, Oishei), totaling more than $18 million.
-Among his numerous accolades, Professor Andreadis is the recipient the Whitaker Foundation Young Investigator Award (1999), the NSF CAREER Award (2000), the Exceptional Scholar Young Investigator Award (UB, 2003), Exceptional Scholar: Sustained Achievement Award (UB, 2009) and the SUNY Chancellor’s Award for Excellence in Scholarship (2014).
+Professor Andreadis’ research has received continuous funding since 1999 from NIH, NSF, NYSTEM and private foundations (Whitaker, Oishei), totaling more than $20 million.
+He is the recipient the Whitaker Foundation Young Investigator Award (1999), the NSF CAREER Award (2000), the Exceptional Scholar Young Investigator Award (UB, 2003), Exceptional Scholar: Sustained Achievement Award (UB, 2009) and the SUNY Chancellor’s Award for Excellence in Scholarship (2014).
 He was elected to the College of Fellows of the American Institute for Medical and Biological Engineering (AIMBE, 2009) and of the Biomedical Engineering Society (BMES, 2016).
-With his laboratory colleagues he has published more than 135 peer-reviewed publications and conference proceedings and delivered more than 70 invited seminars.
-He has advised 24 Ph.D. students, 16 M.S. students, 4 post-doctoral research fellows and more than 40 undergraduate researchers.
+In 2018 he was promoted to the rank of SUNY Distinguished Professor.
+He has published 140 peer-reviewed publications and conference proceedings and delivered more than 75 invited seminars.
+He has advised 28 PhD students, 18 MS students, 4 post-doctoral research fellows and more than 40 undergraduate researchers.